JustAnotherHeroRiding/Mentoring-Angel/Html/Html Lesson 1 notizen.md

 - Create a complex list structure, at least 5 ordered lists and 5 unordered lists.
 2 Paragraphs, 2 spans, 1 description lists(dt, dd) and 1 table #DONE
 - block elements and inline - play around with it #DONE
 - span inside a block and without #DONE
-- Img with custom attributes
+- Img with custom attributes #DONE
 - Define meta keywords
 - Read about UTF 8
 - Difference between UTF 8 and 16